bebop-001/Notes/README.md

 I can't see how to make this work under Windows so it currently builds only under Linux.

+Sun Nov 24 11:02:26 PST 2019
+Added a 'save as' option and modified 'save'.
+Save now just saves the current file without bring up the picker and 'save as' brings up the picker like 'save' used to.

 Sat Nov 23 12:24:13 PST 2019
 Fixed a crash bug under New File.
 Fixed Save File so it correctly updates the displayed file name.